 Introduction

 In today's fast-paced, digital landscape, data is being generated at an unprecedented rate.
 From customer interactions and sales transactions to website activity and social media engagement, businesses are awash with valuable data.
 However, simply collecting this data is not enough.
-To make the most of it, organizations need a robust infrastructure for storage, organization, and analysis.
+To make the most of it, organizations need a robust infrastructure for storage, organization, and analysis of past data.
 This is where data warehouses come into play.

 1. Data Integration and Consolidation